Esri/data-collection-dotnet/README.md

 ## Get started

-You will need [Visual Studio 2017](https://visualstudio.microsoft.com/downloads/) or later.
-You can use the [ArcGIS Runtime SDK](https://developers.arcgis.com/downloads/apis-and-sdks?product=net) extension (v100.7 or later) installed locally or install the Runtime packages from Nuget.org.
+You will need [Visual Studio 2017](https://visualstudio.microsoft.com/downloads/) or later (2019 or later is recommended).

 ### Fork the repo